nichothenacho64/GreenerGrass/README.md

 # GreenerGrass

-Using music as a means of making the difficult conversations easier with a sound installation.
+Using music in a sound installation as a means of having more engaging and impactful conversations.
 Hosted on a server that is responsible for the transmission of MIDI data to a Max Patch, which plays the sounds, while data is received through activity from 1-2 clients.